AVEVA/CONNECT-data-services-developer-docs/content/api-reference/sequential-data-store/sds-types.md

 ---

 # Types
-The REST APIs provide programmatic access to read and write data into the SDS.
+The REST APIs provide programmatic access to read and write SDS data.
 The APIs in this section interact with types.

 ## `List Types`